 - Apprenticeships are available in a large variety of industries.

 - Apprenticeships can reward you with college credits and industry-recognized credentials.

-- Search using Apprenticeship.gov's Apprenticeship Finder, job search sites like Indeed.com, and contact local unions as well as your state's job service center.
+- You can find one using Apprenticeship.gov's Apprenticeship Finder or contacting local unions or your state's job service center.